opulo-inc/ohai/docs/lumen/tool-kit/index.md

 	<img src="img/image2.png" width="60%"/>

+* Insert the required allen wrenches into allen-wrench-holder to create allen-wrench-set
+	* Place the allen-wrench-set into a 2" x 8" plastic bag if the allen-wrench-holder is loose
-* Bag the allen wrench set and then secure it into the right side of the tool bag with the elastic strap
+* Secure the allen-wrench-set into the right side of the tool bag with the elastic strap

 	<img src="img/image12.png" width="60%"/>